J-x-D/nextjs-playground/README.md

 - Yup (validation schema builder),
 - GraphQL (Apollo - both server and client + state-management using reactive variables),
 - Prisma (for Postgres DB interaction)

+### Disclaimer
+This project acts like an example to showcase various possibilities built on Next.js.
+The sample code partially uses different structures and patterns (e.g inline styling vs scss-modules) to just introduce them.

 ## How to use